RPG-Paper-Maker/RPG-Paper-Maker/README.md

         ./update-mods

 Windows:

         ./update-mods.bat

 **You should run this script when you want to update the recent dev changes for Basic Ressources and Game Scripts.
 This will first search your local changes, and then module github repo if you didn't clone it.**

 * Open QtCreator
-* Open the `engine.pro` file.
+* Open the `RPG-Paper-Maker.pro` file.
 * Run qmake (right click on project root).
+* Select the project to run (EditorApp or Test) in the bottom-left configuration pop-up
-* Build and run the project.
+* Build and run the project

 If you are having any error that means that you are missing a package.
 Check the error and try to find out what's missing.
 Please report any kind of error at Wanok.rpm@gmail.com to help other contributors.